 Consider the gender divide: there are 7749 women and 5506 men.
 The women spend 11.56 minutes more playing than watching sports, with a standard deviation of 40.92.
 The men spend an average of 26.02 minutes more watching, with a stdev of 76.79.
 So both are statistically significantly different from zero.
-But are they statistically significantly different from zero.
+But are they statistically significantly different from each other?
+Our formula that we learned last time has only one n - what do we do if we have two samples?